Dozodouzo/supybot-git/README.md

 Repository clones are deleted by @repokill.
 To recover from bad upstreams doing push -f (or worse) try to run a @repokill + @repoadd cycle.

-As usual with Supybot plugins, you can call these commands by themselves or with the plugin name prefix, e.g. `@git rehash`.
-The latter form is only necessary if another plugin has a command called `rehash` as well, causing a conflict.

 Static checking & unit tests